Finite Chow-Witt correspondences: Introduction

 To conclude this introduction, let us mention some works related to this one.
-First, the approach of the Friedlander-Milnor conjecture of F. Morel in \cite{Morel11} is the starting point of our definition of the category $\cor k$.
+First, the approach of the Friedlander-Milnor conjecture of Morel in \cite{Morel11} is the starting point of our definition of the category $\cor k$.
 As discussed above, his sheaves with generalized transfers should coincide with ours.
 Second, there is work in progress by M. Schlichting and S. Markett on an Atiyah-Hirzebruch spectral sequence for higher Grothendieck-WItt groups.
-We hope to prove that the groups they obtain at page $2$ are indeed generalized motivic cohomology groups.
-Finally, let us mention a recent preprint of A. Neshitov \cite{Neshitov14} in which computations similar to ours are done in the category of framed correspondences defined by G. Garkusha and I. Panin following ideas of V. Voevodsky \cite{Garkusha14}.
+We hope to prove that the groups they obtain at page $2$ are indeed MW-motivic cohomology groups.
+Finally, let us mention a recent preprint of Neshitov \cite{Neshitov14} in which computations similar to ours are done in the category of framed correspondences defined by Garkusha and Panin following ideas of Voevodsky \cite{Garkusha14}.